Physical inventory count guide

 It is a count of stock physically on hand, usually compared with system quantities to find variances.

-Should we stop sales during the count?
+Should we stop stock movements or freeze book inventory during the count?

 What columns should a count sheet include?